ibm-cloud-docs/cloud-pak-applications/getting-started.md

 [IBM Passport Advantage  ![External link icon](../../icons/launch-glyph.svg "External link icon")]](https://www.ibm.com/software/passportadvantage/index.html){:new_window}.
 The part number for IBM Cloud Pak for Applications is D22H2LL.
 You can have one installation of {{site.data.keyword.icpa_short}} per license.

-Make sure you have a RedHat OpenShift cluster already set up and that it meets the minimum requirements: ___ .
+Make sure you have a RedHat OpenShift cluster already set up.
 If you have not already set up a cluster, create one and then return to the {{site.data.keyword.icpa_short}} page.

 ## Step 1.
 Configure your installation environment
 {: step1}